Use the results screen to analyze the results of your test runs, check virtual users during active test runs, debug errors, and gather statistics.

 In the subsequent dialog, edit the needed fields.

-This panel contains statistics on how successfully virtual users performed web tests.
+This panel contains statistics on how successfully virtual users performed script runs.

 |Expected Iterations||For iteration-based tests.
 The number of iterations each virtual user was supposed to run.|